 An Open Source Clinical Quality Measure Modeling Framework

-Meaningful Use is an HHS program tasked with the promotion of the spread of electronic health records to improve health care in the United States.
+Meaningful Use is an HHS program tasked with promoting the use of electronic health records to improve health care in the United States.
 The Health Information Technology for Economic and Clinical Health (HITECH) Act provides the Department of Health & Human Services (HHS) with the authority to establish programs to improve health care quality, safety, and efficiency through the promotion of health IT, including Electronic Health Records (EHRs).
 The goal of Meaningful Use is to improve the quality of health care in the Unites States by increasing the use of EHRs.
 As part of the MU programs, Clinical Quality Measures (CQMs) are tools to evaluate the processes and outcomes of healthcare providers, focusing on effective, safe, efficient, patient-centered, equitable, and timely care.
 Considerations for linking CQMs results with Pay for Performance (P4P) programs could result in healthier outcomes for patients with a decrease in costs.

-In order for CQMs to be effective metrics used in P4P programs, they should provide a causal link between both measurable improvements in the quality of health, with a reduction in the overall cost of care.
+In order for CQMs to be effective metrics used in P4P programs, there should be a causal link between the CQMs and both measurable improvements in the quality of health and a reduction in the overall cost of care.
 To support this, CQMs need to be designed to allow for rapid implementation and testing in order to validate accuracy of CQM’s performance.
 The overall design of CQMs is based on the clinical experience and findings of healthcare experts.
 However, CQM development processes lack rigorous considerations of the complexity of the CQM algorithmic logic.
 In particular, high complexity in the MU Stage 2 CQM specifications will likely lead to significant effort to implement and test in EHR systems.
 This will lead to increased implementation times, increased likelihood of software errors, increased difficulty in testing, and an increased cost in EHR products integrating these overly complex CQMs.

-MITRE believes that examining and maximizing the quality of CQMs is critical to achieving transformational performance in both quality and cost in the US healthcare systes.
-MITRE has invested in an internally funded research project to examine the questions surrounding how the quality of CQMs can be measured and improved, “Kamira”.
+MITRE believes that examining and maximizing the quality of CQMs is critical to achieving transformational performance in both quality and cost in the US healthcare system.
+MITRE has invested in an internally funded research project to examine how the quality of CQMs can be measured and improved, “Kamira”.
 MITRE has deep experience in designing and developing open source tools related to meaningful use and CQMs, such as the MU CQM reference implementation popHealth, and the MU Clinical Quality Measure testing and certification tool Cypress.
 This work has provided MITRE with a unique perspective to provide useful feedback on CQM quality to the broader CQM community.
-The initial focus of MITRE’s work on Kamira has been focused to examine the algorithmic complexity of CQMs as defined in Meaningful Use Stage 2.
+The initial focus of MITRE’s work on Kamira has been to examine the algorithmic complexity of CQMs as defined in Meaningful Use Stage 2.

 MITRE's assessment shows that the MU Stage 2 Ambulatory CQMs have significant levels of complexity.
-This will make manual implementation and testing of the CQM logic in EHR systems.
-MITRE recommends examining and tracking measure complexity in an ongoing basis with the goal of clearly understanding the trade offs between complexity and utility.
+This will make manual implementation and testing of the CQM logic in EHR systems more difficult.
+MITRE recommends examining and tracking measure complexity on an ongoing basis with the goal of clearly understanding the trade offs between complexity and utility.

 Many of the MU Stage 2 CQMs specify a series of filters to focus attention on patients by demographics such as age and gender, patient-level clinical attributes such as healthcare provider encounters as well as conditions, and care provided by healthcare providers such as procedures, tests, labs, and immunizations.
-Clinical exclusions and exceptions to the CQM logic is also considered for individual patients by considering patient-level attributes in the exclusion and exception logic.
+Clinical exclusions and exceptions to the CQM logic are also considered for individual patients by considering patient-level attributes in the exclusion and exception logic.
 This exclusion and exception logic provides allowable reasons for healthcare providers to not perform the quality of care specified in the CQM based on clinical considerations.